Lopezmartha/demo_app/README.md

 # Signant Health Demo web App #

 ## Test Overview ##
+### Installed libraries and commands ###
+pytest 7.1.2
+requests 2.28.1
+robotframework 5.0.1
+robotframework-seleniumlibrary 6.0.0
+selenium 4.4.0

 All test can be found in the test_demo_app folder.
 The following commads can be used to execute the UI and API test;

--- robot -d result/ test/Ui_User.robot
+- robot -d result/ test/Ui_User.robot
--- pytest test/api_user.py
+- pytest test/api_user.py

 ###  Results from the test can be found in the result folder  ###

 ## Demo App issues ##